Plagiarism: Legal aspects

-In academia and journalism
+In academia

 Within academia, plagiarism by students, professors, or researchers is considered academic dishonesty or academic fraud, and offenders are subject to academic censure, up to and including expulsion for students and termination of contracts for professors and researchers.

 Some institutions use plagiarism detection software to uncover potential plagiarism and to deter students from plagiarizing.
-However, plagiarism detection software does not always yield accurate results and there are loopholes in these systems.
+However, plagiarism detection software does not always yield accurate results, and there are loopholes in these systems.
 Some universities address the issue of academic integrity by providing students with thorough orientation, including required writing courses and clearly articulated honor codes.
 Indeed, there is a virtually uniform understanding among college students that plagiarism is wrong.
-Nevertheless, each year students are brought before their institutions' disciplinary boards on charges that they have misused sources in their schoolwork.
-However, the practice of plagiarizing by using sufficient word substitutions to elude detection software, known as rogeting, has rapidly evolved.
+Nevertheless, each year a number of students are brought before their institutions' disciplinary boards on charges that they have misused sources in their schoolwork.
+However, the practice of plagiarizing by using sufficient word substitutions to elude detection software, known as Rogeting, has rapidly evolved.
 "Rogeting" is an informal neologism created to describe the act of modifying a published source by substituting synonyms for sufficient words to fool plagiarism detection software, often resulting in the creation of new meaningless phrases through extensive synonym swapping.
-The term, a reference to Roget's Thesaurus, has been attributed to Chris Sadler, principal lecturer in business information systems at Middlesex University, who found the practice in papers submitted by his students, though there is no scholarly evidence of Rogeting more broadly, as little research into Rogeting has been conducted.
+The term, a reference to Roget's Thesaurus, coined by Chris Sadler, principal lecturer in business information systems at Middlesex University, who uncovered the practice in papers submitted by his students, though there is no scholarly evidence of Rogeting more broadly, as little specific research has been conducted.

-A form of plagiarism known as "contract cheating" involves students paying someone else, such as an essay mill, to do their work for them.
-As on 2021, few parts of the world have legislation that prohibits the operation or the promotion of contract cheating services.
+Another form of plagiarism known as "contract cheating" involves students paying someone else, such as an essay mill, to do their work for them.
+As of 2021, few parts of the world have legislation that prohibits the operation or the promotion of contract cheating services.

-Predicated upon an expected level of learning and comprehension having been achieved, all associated academic accreditation becomes seriously undermined if plagiarism is allowed to become the norm within academic submissions.
+Because it is predicated upon an expected level of learning and comprehension having been achieved, all associated academic accreditation becomes seriously undermined if plagiarism is allowed to become the norm within academic submissions.

 For professors and researchers, plagiarism is punished by sanctions ranging from suspension to termination, along with the loss of credibility and perceived integrity.
 Charges of plagiarism against students and professors are typically heard by internal disciplinary committees, by which students and professors have agreed to be bound.
 Plagiarism is a common reason for academic research papers to be retracted.
 Library science is developing approaches to address the issue of plagiarism at institutional levels.

 Scholars of plagiarism include Rebecca Moore Howard, Susan Blum, Tracey Bretag, and Sarah Elaine Eaton.